uclaacm/hackschool-f18/session-3-backend-api/README.md

 A request is just a string that is being sent to the server.
 The rules set by HTTP allows the server to interpret the string to understand what user wants.

-A HTTP request is usually comprised 2 parts, __header__ and __body__.
+A HTTP request usually comprises 2 parts, __header__ and __body__.

 ### 1. Header
-A header is piece of text (string) that a client sends to a server contiaining what the user wants from the server.
+A header is piece of text (string) that a client sends to a server containing what the user wants from the server.

 We can actually see the request inside the developer console in Chrome.